vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 This example deploys a VCH with the following configuration:

 - Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the VCH.
 - Directs public and management traffic to network 1 and Docker API traffic to network 2.
-Note that the network names are wrapped in quotes, because they contain spaces.
-Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1